 So that was quite a bit of bad news, but the fact is that you're only as strong as your weakest link, and for AEC companies that weak link is your physical workstations.
 As organizations face fierce competition, no one can afford to ignore opportunities to improve time-to-market and profitability.
 The good news is when it comes to high-performance computing, that opportunity is before you.

 There's a whole bunch of benefits to moving away from physical workstations.
-By delivering high-performance workstations, data and apps from the cloud, AEC firms can support mobile productivity for engineers and designers who need to securely access their 3D computing power and 3D apps and data from a remote location, whether they're traveling to a remote office, a client site or a project site.
+By delivering high-performance workstations, data and apps from the cloud, AEC firms can support mobile productivity for engineers, designers, architects and BIM experts who need to securely access their 3D computing power and 3D apps and data from a remote location, whether they're traveling to a remote office, a client site or a project site.
 And they can do all of this using any device, which provides the ultimate in flexibility.

 Data and apps are stored securely in the cloud in one location.
 Co-locating all the resources (data, apps, compute and network) closer to the user reduces latency and provides a highly responsive end user experience, enabling real-time collaboration on the same 3D model while eliminating the wait time of transfering large datasets.
 Virtual workstations can be located close to end users through any of the global Azure datacenter regions that offer GPU-enabled VMs.
 And users will always have the latest and greatest GPU technology available - no more GPU envy!
-In addition, GPU-accelerated DaaS also provides these benefits: Eliminates hardware refresh cycles and the cost of network bandwidth for uploading/downloading large files; and enhances IT with improved desktop management and the ability to quickly provision and scale virtual workstations from a single pane of glass.
+In addition, GPU-accelerated cloud workstations also provide these benefits: Eliminate hardware refresh cycles and the cost of network bandwidth for uploading/downloading large files; and enhance IT with improved desktop management and the ability to quickly provision and scale virtual workstations from a single pane of glass.

 Improve Collaboration, Access to Talent and Business Agility